Visitors are safe and welcome at our museums. Please click here for details and tickets.

 When Zip Code Doesn’t Matter with Katie McKenna

 Tuesdays in June (6/1 - 6/22)

-Denver, like many other major cities across the country remains racially segregated and the composition of our neighborhoods is not happenstance.
+Segregation remains an issue in Denver, as in so many other cities across the country.
 Who lives in which neighborhood and whether that neighborhood has decent housing, good schools, and well-paying jobs has been and continues to be determined by multiple, institutional policies and practices.

 “When Zip Code Doesn’t Matter” connects the intentional and systematic racial housing segregation of the 1930s to political and social issues of today and sparks transformative conversation among participants.

 Colorado’s National Parks & Monuments with Dr. Holly Norton